erichlof/THREE.js-PathTracing-Renderer/README.md

 * [Volumetric Rendering Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/Volumetric_Rendering.html) renders objects inside a volume of dust/fog/etc..
 Notice the cool volumetric caustics from the glass sphere on the left, rendered almost instantly!

+* [Water Rendering Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/Water_Rendering.html) Renders photo-realistic water and simulates waves at 30-60 FPS.
+No triangle meshes are needed, as opposed to other traditional engines/renderers.
+The Cornell Box is rendered using standard path tracing, while the water surface is achieved through ray marching.

+<h3>Natural Environment Ray Marching Demos </h3>

 * [Terrain Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/Terrain_Rendering.html) combines traditional raytracing with raymarching to render stunning outdoor environments in real time!
 Land is procedurally generated, can be altered with simple parameters.
 Total number of triangles processed for these worlds: 2! (for screen size quad) :-)

 * [Arctic Circle Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/Arctic_Circle.html) I was experimenting with my ray marching engine and what types of environments I could get out of it by just altering some parameters.
 When the scene first opens, it's almost like you're transported to the far north!
 The time of year for this demo is summer - notice how the sun never quite sets below the horizon.

 * [Planet Demo (W.I.P.)](https://erichlof.github.io/THREE.js-PathTracing-Renderer/Planet_Rendering.html) takes raymarching and raytracing to the extreme and renders an entire Earth-like planet with physically-based atmosphere!
 Still a work in progress, the terrain is procedurely generated.
 Although the mountains/lakes are too repetitious (W.I.P.), this simulation demonstrates the power of path tracing: you can hover above the planet at high orbit (5000 Km altitude), then drop all the way down and land your camera right on top of a single rock or single lake water wave (1 meter).
 All planet/atmosphere measurements are to scale.
 The level of detail possible with raytracing is extraordinary!

-* [Water Rendering Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/Water_Rendering.html) Renders photo-realistic water and simulates waves at 30-60 FPS.
-No triangle meshes are needed, as opposed to other traditional engines/renderers.
-The water surface is achieved through ray marching.

 <h3>BVH Acceleration Structure Demos </h3>